profsmith89/ctps/_sources/chap15.md

 This highlights the key insight to understanding debuggers: Because code and data are both just sequences of bits, *the same sequence of bits can sometimes be treated as code and other times as data*.
 This is called the *duality of code and data* in modern computing systems.

-For example, sometimes we use a Python script as a set of instructions to direct our computer to complete some task.
+For example, sometimes we use a Python script as a set of instructions to direct our computer to complete a task.
 Other times, we tell a program (e.g., the editor in our IDE) to read and write our Python script as data.
 A debugger plays both these roles.

 ## Breakpoints and runtime state